RivenSkaye/mpv-scripts/yeetpls/README.md

 _Parsers will never remove entries that have not been played._
 - The 'Required' header informs you if a file is a hard requirement for using the script at all.
 The optional files extend functionality for this module.
 - The 'Shuffle-safe' header denotes if shuffling in mpv affects the playlist file.
 If this says no, shuffle changes the order in the output.
 - The 'Create' header informs you if a parser can be used to create new files.
-Use createFile at your own risk with these.
+Use createFile at your own risk if it says no.
 | Parser | Formats | Required | Shuffle-safe | Create |
 |--------|---------|--------------|----------|--------|
 | txt-parser | txt, simple m3u.
 Basically just a list of files.| Yes | Yes | Yes |